Water Storage & Supply

 We operate and maintain this complex water storage and supply system, transporting water more than 700 miles from California’s northern Sierra Nevada mountains south to Los Angeles and beyond.

-The State Water Project delivers water to 29 water contractors in the state.
+The SWP delivers water to 29 water contractors in the state.
 These water contractors, in turn, sell water to their customers.
 The SWP supplies water to almost 27 million Californians and about a million acres of farmland.

 Key features of this engineered water supply system include: